guangxush/LearnEng/Dictation/README.md

 199. Make sure(Be sure that) your belongings(bags/carry-ons财物) are hidden away in the compartments(隔间) above(you) or under the seat before(in front of) you.

 200. Armageddons(世界末日) and how to survive(生存) it is currently trending.
 A lot of people wanna know "how can we survive the events that lead up to the end of the world."

+201. Oh, I've got lots of letters for Santa today.
+And every year they're the same.
+Some ask for toys, but a lot of ask questions.
+Like you take this one...

+   - Dear Santa, why do you wear a red suit?
+   - My turn.
+Dear Santa, why do you come down the chimney when I'm asleep?
+   - Why do you have whiskers?
+   - Why do you live at the North Pole?

+202. - Step one: worms(蚯蚓):

+     - EW!(Gross/disgusting 恶心的)

+     - Okay, right there.
+"EW" is one of the things you're not gonna(going to) wanna(want to) say in front of your father-in-law(岳父).
+It's right up there with "icky" and "get it away".
+Now pick one up.

+     - Really?

+     - You're gonna have to do it when you're fishing.